BestTimesToVisit.com Logo

 Stargazing Under a Blanket of Diamonds

 Joshua Tree is an International Dark Sky Park, meaning the celestial show here is unparalleled.
-Find a quiet spot away from campgrounds after sunset, lay back, and marvel at the Milky Way stretching across the inky black sky.
+Find a quiet spot away from campground lights, lay back, and marvel at the Milky Way stretching across the inky black sky.
 Bring a red-light headlamp to preserve your night vision.

 Desert Art & Quirky Finds in Pioneertown

-Step back in time at Pioneertown, a former movie set town that's now home to artist studios, unique boutiques, and the legendary Pappy + Harriet's.
-Browse the eclectic shops for handmade jewelry and desert-inspired art, then soak in the live music and delicious BBQ at the cantina.
+Step back in time at Pioneertown, a former movie set town now brimming with artist studios, unique boutiques, and the legendary Pappy + Harriet's.
+Explore the rustic facades and perhaps catch some live music under the stars for an unforgettable evening.

 See all 8 things to do →